autometrics-dev/autometrics-shared/specs/autometrics_v1.0.0.md

 A library MAY try to parse the `repository.url` to determine the provider.
-It MUST allow the user to specify their own value using the `AUTOMETRICS_REPOSITORY_PROVIDER`.
+It MUST allow the user to specify their own value using the `AUTOMETRICS_REPOSITORY_PROVIDER` environment variable.
 The library MAY use the initialization function to override this value as well.

 ## Changelog